wajudesign01/HR-ATTRITION-ANALYSIS/README.md

 HR should focus on succession planning and knowledge transfer from these experienced employees to younger

 # Conclusion
 The data shows that attrition is especially prevalent among mid-career professionals, employees in high-pressure roles, and those frequently on the move for business.
-These trends suggest an urgent need for strategic HR interventions—ranging from improved career development and incentive structures to more flexible and supportive work environments.
+These trends suggest an urgent need for strategic HR interventions ranging from improved career development and incentive structures to more flexible and supportive work environments.

 Addressing these challenges with targeted solutions such as mentorship programs, growth opportunities, and wellness support will not only help reduce attrition but also strengthen overall workforce stability.
 With these insights, HR teams can proactively shape a culture that retains talent, drives engagement, and builds long-term organizational success.